d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Plan for future versions of RsyncOSX

 What are the ideas for future versions of RsyncOSX?
-The folowing are some ideas.
+The following are some ideas.
-- plans for snapshots e.g keep last snapshot a week, month and so on
+- enable plans for snapshots e.g keep last snapshot every week, every month and so on
+- check remote storage capacity from the main view (it is available from the All profiles tab in the last rc)

 ## Version 5.5.6 rc